hatfieldlibrary/exhibitsjs/readme.md

 ## Advanced Customization

+The applications `index.html` page includes Google font downloads and some simple header content that can be customized per exhibit.

 All the tools for creating additional AngularJS templates, components, controllers and directives are available.
+Rather than overwrite existing templates, it's recommended that you use AngularJS routing to define and create your own templates.

-Styles are defined in the `scss` directory.
+Exhibit styles are defined in the `scss` directory.
 Use the settings and create your own styles and mixin's here.
 The contents of the scss directory will be compiled into your exhibit css.

 For more information, see: